roman-milk/roman-milk.github.io/fixer-upper-1.md

+===

- ****** Fixer-Upper ****** byfastandsloppy© Her video machine turned off with a clunk.
+Her video machine turned off with a clunk.
 She ignored it and started working her face up and down on the shaft, rubbing the underside with her tongue.
 That was the way Jack had liked it.

  "Hey, you gotta keep the machine running or they'll kick you out," said the voice behind the cock.